gpac/gpac/README.md

 ## gpac
-GPAC includes a filter engine in charge of stream management and used by most applications in GPAC - [read this post](https://wiki.gpac.io/Rearchitecture) for more discussion on how this impacts MP4Box and MP4Client.
+GPAC includes a filter engine in charge of stream management and used by most applications in GPAC - [read this post](https://wiki.gpac.io/Rearchitecture) for more discussion on how this impacts MP4Box.
 The gpac application is a direct interface to the filter engine of GPAC, allowing any combinaison of filters not enabled by other applications.
 See `gpac -h`, `man gpac`, `man gpac-filters` or [our wiki](https://wiki.gpac.io/Filters) for more details.

-## MP4Client (deprecated)
-MP4Client is a media player built upon libgpac, featuring a rich media interactive composition engine with MPEG-4 BIFS, SVG, VRML/X3D support.
-For GPAC configuration instruction, check `MP4Client -h` ,  `man MP4Client` or [our wiki](https://wiki.gpac.io/mp4client).

-__Warning__
-MP4Client is deprecated and will be removed in the next release.
-Start modifying your scripts:
-- replace `MP4Client URL` with `gpac -play URL` (audio/video playback only) or `gpac -mp4c URL` (if compositor is needed)
-- replace `MP4Client -gui URL` with `gpac -gui URL`.

 # Getting started
 ## Download